Blog Nutrition Omega 3 Weight Loss: Myth Or Fact? Here Is What Science Says

 Good Fats

-These reduce cholesterol, triglycerides, and blood pressure.
-They protect against potential risks of diabetes and heart disease.
-Omega 3 and 6 are polyunsaturated fats that are good for you.
-They are found in seeds, nuts, and fish.
+These reduce cholesterol, triglycerides, and blood pressure, particularly when they replace the bad fats in your diet.
+They protect against diabetes and heart disease.
+Omega 3 and 6 are examples of polyunsaturated fats that are good for you and they are found in seeds, nuts, and fish.
+Other polyunsaturated fats and monounsaturated fats are also healthy “good” fats.

 Bad Fats

-These are saturated and Trans fats whose consumption you should keep at a minimum.
-They raise bad cholesterol and increase the risk of heart disease and stroke.
-They are in many processed foods and dairy products.
+These are saturated and trans fats and you should keep your consumption of them to a minimum.
+Diets that are too high in these can raise bad cholesterol and increase the risk of heart disease and stroke.
+They can be found in many ultra-processed foods and animal products.

-It is often claimed that one of the benefits of taking fish oil supplements is weight loss.
-Below are the arguments for Omega 3 fatty acids weight loss capabilities:
+It is often claimed that one of the benefits of taking fish oil is weight loss.
+Below are the arguments for omega 3 fatty acids weight loss capabilities:

 People on weight-loss diets often experience increased feelings of hunger.
-It is why fish oil Omega 3 supplements are sometimes recommended to suppress appetite.
-However, the hunger-suppressing effect of this nutrient may vary depending on one’s health and metabolism.
+This is why fish oil omega 3 is often recommended to suppress hunger.
+However, the hunger-suppressing effect of this nutrient may vary depending on your health and metabolism.

 See also